Why Is Disabled Sex Taboo?

 Everybody wants to have sex.
 It is something that we all know and accept… for the most part.
 Yet when it comes to disabled people and sex, we don’t like to put the two anywhere near each other.
 It has become a taboo.

 For whatever reason, the idea of disabled people having a sex drive is alien to us.
 We don’t think it is possible for them to form their own sexual relationships.
 Why?
 Why has disabled sex become a taboo, and is there anything we can do to change that?
-Here on the Escort Sweden blog we take a look.
+Here on the XEscorts blog we take a look.

 Sex toys for the disabled